Program Series I

 This presentation will demonstrate how Boeing puts to use its internal talents.
 Through a unique collaboration between management and labor, and the use of career tools and career advisors, employees gain skills and promotional opportunities.
 Presenters will highlight tools used in career advancement for IAM represented hourly employees at Boeing.

-Jeff Snyder, IAM/Boeing Joint Programs; Gina Fountain, IAM/Boeing Joint Programs; Lindsay Ruf, IAM/Boeing Joint Programs
+Jeff Snyder, Gina Fountain, and Lindsay Ruf, IAM/Boeing Joint Programs

 #411 Your Work or Your Life: Setting Boundaries and Keeping Balance in an Increasingly Fast-Paced World